glynawe/Vanilla/kete.md

     type Tree = ref Node;
     type Node = record { left, right: Tree; };

-## Objects
+## Records

-An `object` value behaves like a pointer to a `struct` value, except that it carries a hidden tag that allows its type to be determined at runtime.
-Objects are for to creating variant types and tree-structured data.
-[The `object` type is the Oberon 07 language's *extensible record* type.]
+An `record` value behaves like a pointer to a `struct` value, except that it carries a hidden tag that allows its type to be determined at runtime.
+Records are for creating variant types and tree-structured data.
+[The `record` type is the Oberon 07 language's *extensible record* type.]

-An object type can extend a parent object type.
-An object variable may be assigned objects with extentions of the variable's type.
-Any object variable may be assigned `null`.
+A record type can extend a parent record type.
+A record variable may be assigned records with extentions of the variable's type.
+Any record variable may be assigned `null`.

-The name of an object type is a function that returns a new object of that type with its fields initialised with each of the function's arguments.
+The name of a record type is a function that returns a new record of that type with its fields initialised with each of the function's arguments.

 (See also the `match` statement.)

 **Example:**

-    type Expression = object;
+    type Expression = record;
-    type Value      = object Expression { value: int; };
+    type Value      = record (Expression) { value: int; };
-    type BinOp      = object Expression { left, right: ref Expression; };
+    type BinOp      = record (Expression) { left, right: ref Expression; };
-    type Plus       = object BinOp;
+    type Plus       = record (BinOp);
-    type Times      = object BinOp;
+    type Times      = record (BinOp);

     fn increment (e: Expression) : Expression {
         return Plus(e, Value(1));